frederic-perez/AmE-dictionary/data/dictionary.md

 __haking__
 __halal<sup>1</sup>__ _n_ (Islam) Meat from animals that have been killed according to Muslim law.
 __halal<sup>2</sup>__ _adj_ (Islam) Of or relating to such meat: _a halal butcher._
-__halcyon__ _adj_ :seven::pencil2: Marked by peace and prosperity. _Syn_ prosperous, golden _We spent a few halcyon years in New York before the stock market crashed._ _Halcyon time of romance._ _The halcyon weather made for a perfect day at the beach._
+__halcyon__ _adj_ :eight::pencil2: /HAL-see-un/ __1__ Hallcyon is most often used to describe a happy and successful time in the past that is remembered as being better than today. _She’s relieved to be retired, but looks back fondly on the halcyon years of her career._ __2__ It can also mean “calm, peaceful” or “prosperous, affluent.”
+Marked by peace and prosperity. _Syn_ prosperous, golden _We spent a few halcyon years in New York before the stock market crashed._ _Halcyon time of romance._ _The halcyon weather made for a perfect day at the beach._
 __hale__ _adj_ :two: __1__ Free from defect, disease, or infirmity. _Syn_ healthy, sound _A real hale-and-hearty type with a warm smile._ __2__ Retaining exceptional health and vigor.
 __half sibling__
 __half__ _adj, adv, n_ :two::mega::mute:[ha~~l~~f]:hammer: